brycehenson/fast_search_histogram/README.md

 1. **Bin Search, O(n·log(m))**: For each count do a binary search for the histogram bin that it should go into and then increment that bin.
 Because the bins are already ordered then there is no sorting needed.
 Best when m>>n (sparse histograming).
 2. **Count Search, O(m·log(n))**:  For each bin edge do a binary search to find the nearest data index.
 Use the difference in this data index between bins to give the number of counts.
 Must have ordered data for the search to work, sorting first would cost **O(n·log(n))** and would make this method always slower.
 Best when n>>m (dense histograming) which is the more common use use case. (this is the mehod shown in the logo)

-I obsereve empirically (see fig. 1) that there is a fiairly complex dependence of which algorithm is best on the value of n and m.
+I obsereve empirically (see fig. 1 & hist_scaling_test) that there is a fiairly complex dependence of which algorithm is best on the value of n and m.
+I have implemented a function hist_adaptive_method that does a good job of picking the fastest method.

 ## Usage